DhruvaKumar/CarND-Behavioral-Cloning/README.md

 ![alt text][image5]

-This helped the model recover better on turns.
+This helped the model recover well from sharp turns.

 ![alt text][image6]